robohwlee/stargazer_sensor_fusion/README.md

 ```

 #### Remote PC
-remote control for the turtlebot using ssh connection
+Remote control for the turtlebot using ssh connection
 (You can directly connect keyboard, mouse, and monitor to Raspberry Pi)
 ```bash
 roscore